ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned accessing, setting, and updating dictionary values.
 - Learned iterating over a dictionary's keys and values.
 - Learned merging two dictionaries together.
+- Learned a quest-status exercise, tracking game state in a dict.